With a failed takeover and the threat of relegation looming large, it’s fair to say that May has been a month to forget for Derby County.

 One of the first things he did as owner was acquire the Pride Park ground, which had to be sold as part of a previous administration.
 However, it was rumoured that he paid an inflated price – £80 million for a £40 million asset – to try and circumnavigate FFP rules.

-That enhanced price ensured that Derby turned a profit during the 2017/18, and bolstered their previous losses to ensure they fell inside the £39 million threshold of losses over a three-year period.
+That enhanced price ensured that Derby turned a positive yield during the 2017/18, and bolstered their previous losses to ensure they fell inside the £39 million threshold of losses over a three-year period.

 The EFL brought charges against Morris for the ‘amortisation’ of his players – essentially, he fraudulently valued them to cook the books.